-Between 2014 and 2016 fast food giant McDonald’s (NYSE: MCD) saw its total annual revenue decline from $27.5 billion to around $24.5 billion.
-During the same period net income actually rose slightly, from $4.7 billion in 2014 to $4.9 billion in 2016.
-Once you take into account the factors that explain the contrasting fortunes of the top and bottom lines – e.g. foreign exchange effects, increasing the proportion of franchised stores versus company managed ones, and so on – it all looks, well, pretty ordinary for a mature global company.
-Not much to see here I hear you thinking.
-However, when you look at the figures on a per-share basis you suddenly get a whole different story.
-Over the same period revenue per share increased by around 5%, going from $28.50 to just over $30.
-Earnings per share were up by almost 20%.
+Between 2014 and 2016, fast food giant McDonald’s (MCD) saw annual revenue decline from $27.5b to $24.5b.
+Net income actually rose slightly over that period, from $4.7b to $4.9b.
+Once you take into account the factors that explain the contrasting fortunes of the top and bottom lines – e.g. increasing the proportion of franchised stores versus company managed ones – it all looks, well, pretty much as you’d expect for a mature company.

+So, not much to see here, I hear you say.
+However, when you look at those figures on a per-share basis you suddenly find a whole different story.
+Revenue actually increased by around 5% on that basis, from $28.50 in FY14 to just over $30.00 in FY16.
+Profit increased by almost 20% on the same basis.

-The reason for that unusually large degree of divergence is the company’s aggressive stock buyback program.
-At the start of 2014 McDonald’s had a grand total of around 990 million shares in existence.
-By the end of 2016 that figure was down to approximately 820 million.
-The total bill for wiping out nearly 20% of the shares outstanding in three years?
-Roughly $20 billion.
+Obviously there is no magic going on here.
+The reason for the unusually large degree of divergence is the company’s aggressive stock buyback program.
+McDonald’s had a grand total of circa 990m shares in existence at the start of 2014, with that figure falling to approximately 820m by the end of 2016.
+The total bill for wiping out nearly 20% of the shares outstanding in just three years?
+Roughly $20b.

-Now the thing about stock buybacks is they generate controversy in a way that dividends don’t.
-Depending on who you ask they are either a blatant tool for financial engineering or a legitimate way to return cash to shareholders.
-Indeed until 1982 they were actually illegal on insider trading grounds.
-The truth, though, is probably somewhere in between.
-I mean if you’re looking at a mature business generating plenty of excess capital then I don’t see much of an issue: a chunk of the cash will go towards maintaining and growing the business; the rest can potentially be split between paying down debt, cash dividends, stock buybacks, acquisitions or just letting it accumulate on the balance sheet.
+The truth of the matter is probably somewhere in between.
+I mean, if you’re looking at a mature business generating plenty of excess capital then I don’t see much of an issue.
+For instance, a chunk of the cash will go towards maintaining and growing the business; the rest can potentially be split between paying down debt, cash dividends, stock buybacks, acquisitions, or even just letting it accumulate on the balance sheet.

-In the case of McDonald’s the level of buybacks has far exceeded the operating realities of the underlying business.
-If we take the 2014-2016 period in isolation then, as mentioned above, the total amount spent on stock buybacks was around $20 billion.
-Over the same period McDonald’s generated around $19.5 billion in cash flow from operations.
-If anything that actually downplays the scale of the buyback program because it ignores all the other uses of cash.
-For instance, McDonald’s also spent a grand total of around $9.5 billion on cash dividends during that time.
-Capital expenditures of over $6 billion also represented another significant cash outflow line.
+In the case of McDonald’s, the level of buybacks has far exceeded the operating realities of the underlying business.
+If we take the 2014 to 2016 period in isolation, then the total amount spent on stock buybacks was around $20b.
+McDonald’s generated around $19.5b in cash from operations during that time.
+If anything, that actually downplays the scale of the buyback program because it ignores all the other uses of cash.
+For instance, the firm also spent a grand total of around $9.5b on cash dividends in that period.
+Capital expenditures of over $6b also represented another significant cash outflow line.

-The upshot of this cashflow deficit has been a significant increase in the company’s net debt position.
-If we go back to 2010 then we find that McDonald’s was making the same $4.95 billion in net profit that it did in 2016, with total reported debt of $11.5 billion.
-Netting out the $1 billion or so in cash & cash equivalents gives us a net debt to profit ratio of around 2x.
-This year the company will probably earn around $5.35 billion in net profit, but with total outstanding debt of approximately $28 billion.
-Once you back out the cash & equivalents that net debt to profit ratio jumps to over 5x.
+To see the net impact of all this then just head over to the company’s balance sheet.
+In 2010, McDonald’s reported total debt of circa $11.5b.
+It made the same $4.95b in net profit that year as it did in 2016.
+On that basis, and after netting out the $1b or so in cash & equivalents it had back then, we get a debt-to-profit ratio of around 2x for 2010.
+This year, the company will probably earn around $5.35b in net profit, but with total outstanding debt of approximately $28b.
+Once you back out cash & equivalents, that debt-to-profit ratio jumps to over 5x.

 The major concern I have with this trend is that the benefits seem to be disproportionally aimed at shorter-term share holders.
-In a strong bull market I wonder whether that’s such a good idea.
-The reason I say that is because the average valuation of McDonald’s stock was around 20x earnings during the 2014-2016 period.
-In the previous decade the stock typically traded around the 15x annual earnings mark.
-In other words most of that $20 billion has been spent on buying historically expensive shares – or less bang for shareholders’ buck.
+I wonder whether that’s such a good idea in a strong bull market.
+The reason I say that is because the recent average valuation of McDonald’s stock has been around 20x earnings.
+In the prior decade, the stock typically traded around the 15x annual earnings mark.
+Or put another way, most of that $20b was spent on buying historically expensive shares.
+That represents less bang for shareholders’ buck.

-The potential downsides, however, are borne by those looking a bit further ahead.
-At some point the company will have to align the level of cash sent to shareholders with the performance of the underlying business.
-When that happens anyone going down the buy-and-hold route today could be left with the awkward combination of slowing growth, a rich valuation multiple and a highly leveraged balance sheet.
-Time will tell how it plays out, but with management promising to return another $22-$24 billion to shareholders before 2020 it doesn’t look like those buybacks will be stopping anytime soon.
+The potential downsides are carried by those looking a bit further ahead.
+At some point, the company will have to align the level of cash sent to shareholders with the performance of the underlying business.
+When that happens, anyone going down the buy-and-hold route could be left with the awkward combination of slowing growth, a rich valuation multiple and a highly leveraged balance sheet.
+Time will tell how it plays out, but with management promising to return another $22b to $24b to shareholders before 2020, it doesn’t look like those buybacks will be stopping anytime soon.